 As I observe, it is not that powerful, particularly by comparison with the unbelievable example of the three Spanish girls in your father’s house all buying the book on the same day – the day, moreover, when there was a mention of this coincidence on the Television

-My interest in the topic of coincidence rarely extends beyond my own examples, but this one could count as the most improbable of which I have ever heard, and I should be extremely grateful for more corroborative detail.
+My interest in the topic of coincidence rarely extends beyond my own examples.
+This one could count as the most improbable of which I have ever heard.
+I should be extremely grateful for more corroborative detail.

 And there was the fact that you were playing chess on your computer when I, a grandmaster and former British champion, rang you- and I too had a computer screen full of chess writing in front of me at the time- for I was writing a chess book.

-James Plaskett – East Sussex James Flasket has since written a book about Coincidences and has his own website:
+James Plaskett – East Sussex (James Flasket has since written a book about Coincidences)

 Strange Coincidences is Copyright Craig Hamilton-Parker

-I was very interested in the article which appeared in the Sunday Telegraph of 27 October about the cabin boy who was eaten by the crew and your experiences of coincidence.
+The article which appeared in the Sunday Telegraph of 27 October about the cabin boy who was eaten by the crew and your experiences of coincidence was very interesting.

 JANICE ROBERTSON- Loanhead Midlothian

 I don’t know if you can print this, but I write the day after I received my subscription copy of FT with the tale of Richard Parker’s death by cannibalism and the coincidences which crop up whenever his name is mentioned.

 Last night feeling a little under the weather, I read my FT from cover to cover, which is not my usual practice.
 Then I fell asleep.
 Also against my usual practice, I stayed in until past 11 AM whereupon I was roused by a phone call from a friend, asking me to help him compose a letter to his employer, Dudley’s, with whom he is in a dispute over the withholding of sick pay.
 After composing and mailing said letter we went along to a local advice center in order to find out exactly what the legal position was.